Premium Bank

 • strategy - workshop

-The ideation phase was enriched in the final stage with handwriting sketches to propose, explore, refine and communicate ideas in a timely and cost-efficient manner.
+The ideation phase was enriched in the final stage with handwriting sketches to communicate ideas in a cost-efficient manner.

 • design - handwriting sketches 1